inthesum/Flye/docs/FAQ.md

 If you have verified that Flye configuration is adequate for your dataset and the assembly is still empty, it is very likely that there is simply no sufficient overlaps between reads to assemble anything!
-This often happens with metagenomic datasets that were sequences with low read depth.
+This often happens with metagenomic datasets that were sequenced with low read depth.

 My assembly size / contiguity is not what I expected.
 What parameters can I tweak to fix it?
 --------------------------------------------------------------------------------------------